PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/AngularJS-1-and-MobX-2.md

         stuffList: mobx.asFlat([]), // Observe array, not objects inside it });

-Assigning later the real array to stuffList preserved the asFlat modifier.
+Assigning later the real array to `stuffList` preserved the `asFlat` modifier.

-Basically, if you are interested in changes in the array (add / remove items), but not the objects inside them (which might not change at all!), `asFlat` is good to use (can even improve performance / reduce memory usage, which doesn't hurt...).
+Basically, if you are interested in changes in the array (add / remove items), but not in the objects inside them (which might not change at all!), `asFlat` is good to use (can even improve performance / reduce memory usage, which doesn't hurt...).

 ## Conclusion